hvpbln/studentsells/README.md

     - php artisan key:generate (generates the app key used for security)
     - php artisan session:table (creates a migration file for the sessions table)
     - php artisan migrate (creates all the database tables)

+5. If may babaguhin kayo sa migrations, tell exeryone so all of us can
+    - pull changes in code
+    - php artisan migrate:rollback (to delete the former migrations)
+    - php artisan migrate (to migrate the new set)